-First Priority: Seniors and juniors who live beyond two miles from Central Catholic and who are in public school districts that do not provide transportation to/from Central Catholic via school or PAT bus.
-Families with 3 or more students currently enrolled at Central Catholic will receive first priority status.
-This does not include siblings enrolled at Oakland Catholic.
+First Priority: Seniors and juniors who live beyond 10 miles from Central Catholic and who are in public school districts that do not provide transportation to/from Central Catholic via school or PRT bus.
+Families with three or more siblings currently enrolled at Central Catholic will be given first priority.
+This does not include siblings at Oakland Catholic.

-Second Priority: Seniors, then juniors, who are involved in Central Catholic activities that require them to stay after school at least twice per week.
-Many students will not receive a permit.
+Second Priority: (if available) Seniors, who are involved in Central Catholic activities that require them to stay after school at least twice per school week.